Editor's note

 Executive Summary

 The debate around AI and music overlooks the markets where the song is not the point.
-In automotive, healthcare, rehabilitation, games, and immersive installations, what is needed is adaptive sound — systems that read a situation and respond continuously, in real time, on-device.
+In automotive, healthcare, rehabilitation, games, and immersive installations, what is needed is adaptive sound, systems that read a situation and respond continuously, in real time, on-device.
 These markets are regulated, context-specific, and machine-to-machine.
 Apps like Suno cannot serve them.
 The blocker is technical.
 Meanwhile, the public conversation has narrowed to a single question (who gets paid when a machine generates a song?), and the major-label settlements with Suno and Udio addressed a legal exposure while leaving the verification problem untouched: no one can audit what a trained model was actually trained on.
-The infrastructure these new markets require — a semantic layer, a real-time generative system, and a verifiably licensed training corpus — does not yet exist at scale.
+These new markets require a new infrastructure.
+Key components include a semantic layer, a real-time generative system, and a verifiably licensed training corpus.
+None of it yet exists at scale.
 CORPUS is building it.
+Seen from farther back, this is not the end of music but the return of something older: sound that responds to the situation it is in, contextual and unrepeatable — the condition music had for most of its history, before recording froze it into product.

 A woman on a dementia ward becomes restless in the late afternoon.
 A small device on her bedside table begins to play something familiar, chosen from what it knows about her: regional songs from the 1950s, the music of her youth.
 It triggers a memory.
 She starts to sing along, fragmentary, drifting in and out of the melody.
 Now the device must follow, adjusting to her tempo, holding the harmonic thread when she loses it, softening when she goes quiet, gently carrying the melody forward until she finds her way back in.
 It is not playing a recording.
 It is accompanying her, in real time, through a moment that will not repeat in the same way tomorrow.

 None of these scenarios are invented.
-Each one describes what trained professionals already do — music therapists on dementia wards, rehabilitation specialists using rhythmic auditory stimulation, sound designers shaping in-car environments.
+Each one extends what trained professionals already do, whether sound designers shaping in-car environments, composers writing adaptive scores for games, or music therapists reading a patient and adjusting in real time.
 The practice is real.
-What does not yet exist is the technology to do it without a human in the room.
+What does not yet exist is the technology to do it continuously, at scale.

 Sources and numbers behind these claims